 -----and on a wider range of agenda items on Tuesday.
 Cabinet sub-committees meet as needed and that is often when we want to have other people involved, whether it be officials, advisers or people from outside Departments.
 Last week or the week before, the Cabinet sub-committee on justice met, which allowed us to have the Secretary General of the Department in attendance to talk about the reforms being made in the Department of Justice and Equality.
 The Garda Commissioner was also present.
 This is done where there is a particular purpose and on that occasion it was done to review progress on Garda reform and on the internal reforms taking place in the Department of Justice and Equality.
 We will adopt a similar approach with climate change.
 The sub-committees meet as needed and they are effective.
-Separately, I will often meet Ministers one to one or accompanied by their Secretary General or advisers.
+Separately, I often meet Ministers one to one or accompanied by their Secretary General or advisers.

 With regard to the Irish Fiscal Advisory Council, while I do not get the reports in advance, I read them of course.
 It is advice to which I and the Government will listen.
 I remember 12 years ago when the European Commission warned that spending was increasing too quickly and that we were overreliant on stamp duty, those in government at the time dismissed those warnings and reacted angrily.
 The Taoiseach at the time suggested that people should take their own lives.
 I will not make that kind of mistake and I will listen to the advice we are getting from the Irish Fiscal Advisory Council but I also have to listen to other advice.

 Was the advisory council's report a surprise?
 That is what I asked.